Also known as: Insuloma and Islet cell adenoma

 After fasting, your blood may be tested for:

 In most cases, the tumor is non-cancerous (benign), and surgery can cure the disease.
-However, a severe hypoglycemic reaction or the spread of a cancerous tumor to other organs can be life-threatening.
+But a severe hypoglycemic reaction or the spread of a cancerous tumor to other organs can be life-threatening.

 - Review date: